 Eumundi Group Limited (EBG) is involved in the operation of the Ashmore and Aspley Central Taverns and the holding of investment properties.

 Buy Australian shares starting with EBG.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Ms Suzanne Marie Jacobi-Lee